This post may contain affiliate links. Please read my disclosure policy for more details.

 Ingredients & Substitutions

-Pasta: I used linguine for this recipe, but you can choose to sub with whatever pasta you’ve got on hand, also shorter one like penne/rigatoni/fusilli work well.
+Pasta: I used linguine for this recipe, but you can choose to sub with whatever pasta you’ve got on hand.
+Your fav long pasta noodles, angel hair pasta, penne, fusilli or gluten-free pasta work just fine.

-Butter: it boosts the flavor and richness of the sauce and makes the end result silky, but you can use extra virgin olive oil instead of butter if you wish.
+Butter: it makes the sauce flavorful and silky, but you can use extra virgin olive oil instead of butter, and you can also add a touch of heavy cream if you wish.

 Garlic: I use 4 fresh garlic cloves, but feel free to adjust the quantities to your taste, especially if you’re not a garlic lover! ; )

-Lemon: I use both fresh lemon juice and the zest to bring out the flavor and I use my microplane, to grate finely the zest.
+Lemon: of course!
+I use lemon juice and the zest to bring out the flavor, and I love this microplane to grate finely the lemon zest.

 Parmesan cheese: it’s best if you use freshly grated parmesan if possible, it melts much better than the pre-grated stuff.
 Pecorino cheese is also a good substitution if you wish.

 Basil: I love its aromatic flavor and pop of color and freshness.
-Fresh parsley or thyme will work too, but I don’t recommend using dried herbs.
+Fresh parsley or thyme will work too.

-Chili flakes: for a nice touch of heat (optional).
+Red pepper flakes: aka chili flakes, for a nice touch of heat (optional).

-Extra virgin olive oil: I love serve this lemon garlic pasta with a drizzle of fruity extra virgin olive oil for flavor, but you can skip it if you wish.
+Extra virgin olive oil: I love serve this lemon garlic pasta with a drizzle of fruity extra virgin olive oil for flavor.

 Salt & pepper: usually there’s no need to add extra salt to the butter sauce since the pasta water is already salted.
-However, make sure you’re happy with the seasoning before serving.
+However, taste and add accordingly!

 What to serve with this lemon garlic pasta